 The amount of CO2e emissions from a product is often related to the size and technical complexity of the product.
-Briefly this is due to the fact that large quantities of physical materials demands huge amount of energy for extraction and production.
-Complex products with many components also generates many manufacturing processes that consume much energy.
+Briefly, this is due to the fact that large quantities of physical materials demand huge amount of energy for extraction and production.
+Complex products with many components also generate many manufacturing processes that consume much energy.
 The ad categories saving most CO2e emissions is demonstrating this.
-Buying large, complex products such as cars, caravans and furniture are saving most CO2e emissions.
+Buying large, complex products such as cars, caravans, and furniture saves most CO2e emissions.

 |RESULT: POTENTIALLY SAVED CARBON DIOXIDE EMISSIONS||(tons CO2 equivilets)|

 |Caravans & motor homes||121,531|

 |Business travel||- 40.6|